Unlocking Democratic Efficiency: How Coordinated Outcome-Contingent Promises Shape Decisions: Proofs of the propositions in the Supplemental Appendix A

-In this appendix, we first provide necessary and sufficient conditions under which the equilibrium promises are of the reaching across the aisle type.
-Second, we propose an equilibrium selection based on an a finite sequence of transfers from the strongest supporters of the reform to the weakest ones.
+{SB.\arabic{prop}} \theequation{SB.\arabic{equation}} In this appendix, we provide necessary and sufficient conditions under which the SM equilibrium transfer promises are of the reaching across the aisle type.
+We state the proposition, discuss it and provide its proof.